rpbeltran/java-secure-lan-chat/README.md

 # closed-kimono
 Group project for Computer Science 3.
-Takes input and stores it encryptedly,
+Takes input and stores it encryptedly, in style.